 More recently, I’ve tried a similar program called BeFrugal.
 It works about the same as Ebates, but I’ve noticed that its cash-back percentages at many popular online retailers are even higher than those Ebates offers!
 (Plus, they offer cash back at some of my favorite online merchants that aren’t part of the Ebates family.)

 ✅Browse the BeFrugal cash-back partners here, and earn an extra $10 cash back bonus the first time you buy with BeFrugal!

-If you enjoyed these tips for easy ways to save on everyday purchases, why not share with others by pinning this image?
+If you enjoyed these secrets to saving money on everyday purchases, why not share with others by pinning this image?

 Or stay in the loop by joining our mailing list!